-I am an educator and researcher exploring the transregional cultures of premodern South and Southeast Asia.
-As an educator I have developed undergraduate courses for the University of British Columbia including “The Sanskrit Cosmopolis, India and the World 300-1500 CE,” “History of the Indian Ocean World,” “A Survey of the Performing Arts of South and Southeast Asia,” and “Gender in Southeast Asia.”
-In addition, I have developed an older course on “Great Works of the Indian Classical Tradition in Translation” as a comparative study of the Kumārasambhava of Kālidāsa and the Smaradahana of Mpu Dharmaja.
-My ongoing teaching of the first two years of Sanskrit at UBC has supported these efforts, as has my research work, which is focused on the Old Javanese language.
+Thomas Hunter is an educator and researcher exploring the transregional cultures of premodern South and Southeast Asia.
+As an educator he has developed undergraduate courses for the University of British Columbia including “The Sanskrit Cosmopolis, India and the World 300-1500 CE,” “History of the Indian Ocean World,” “A Survey of the Performing Arts of South and Southeast Asia,” and “Gender in Southeast Asia.”
+In addition, he has developed an older course on “Great Works of the Indian Classical Tradition in Translation” as a comparative study of the Kumārasambhava of Kālidāsa and the Smaradahana of Mpu Dharmaja.
+His ongoing teaching of the first two years of Sanskrit at UBC has supported these efforts, as has his research work, which is focused on the Old Javanese language.

-My role in the Dharma Project will be as a Collaborator, working on text editions and translation of Old Javanese texts, particularly in the kakawin genre.
-I will begin with completion of a text and translation for the Smaradahana, which I believe is a text with a special relevance for the historical record in that it proclaims the island of Java itself to be the transformation of “the book of Kumāra” from Kashmir, and includes a long passage describing the historical patron of the work in terms of a lineage beginning with the Love God and his wife “Passion.”
+His role in the DHARMA Project will be as a Collaborator, working on text editions and translation of Old Javanese texts, particularly in the kakawin genre.
+He will begin with completion of a text and translation for the Smaradahana, which he believes is a text with a special relevance for the historical record in that it proclaims the island of Java itself to be the transformation of “the book of Kumāra” from Kashmir, and includes a long passage describing the historical patron of the work in terms of a lineage beginning with the Love God and his wife “Passion.”
 In this it exhibits the same “poetics of polity” that Pollock (1996) has described in terms of the relationship of works of the kāvya genre with the panegyric sections of bilingual inscriptions.

 2018a “Aspect, Irrealis and Complementation in Old Javanese.”
 Wacana, the Indonesian Journal of the Humanities.
 Depok: Faculty of Cultural Studies, The University of Indonesia.